RStudio -- the Good, the Bad, the Ugly, and the Insufferable

 Unfortunately, this appears not to be the case.

-In RStudio there are two ways to import data: (1) using the File menu and
+In RStudio there are at least two ways to import data: (1) using the File menu and

 selecting "Importing Dataset", or (2) clicking on a file in the File tab in the